About CS - C

 ABOUT CS — S

-The harshest critic of a woman's postpartum body is often herself.
-So, how can women be proactive about her recovery after a caesarean?
+Simple care can make a remarkable difference in how a c-section procedure heals.
+How can women be proactive about her recovery after a caesarean?

-C sections are increasingly becoming a ubiquitous part of our generation of child birth.
-Now as many as 1 in 4 births will result in a Caesarean.
-Regardless if your C section was planned or as a result of a medical emergency, nothing can quite prepare you for what lay ahead on your arrival home, following the birth of your baby.
+C Section births are increasingly common.
+As many as 1-in-4 births are delivered by a surgical Caesarean procedure.
+Your C section may have been pre-planned or as a result of a medical emergency, nothing can quite prepare you for what lay ahead on your arrival home, following the birth of your baby.

 Whilst the care from both the NHS Obstetric teams at the hospital, and the after-care provided at home by the Midwives and Health-visitors, is second to none in ensuring that both the Mother and Baby's physical health and well being are in order, we recognise there is a distinct lack of guidance around incision recovery and advice on what you can actively do to ensure the best possible aesthetic healing for it.